-Here at the Cincinnati Circus we like to have fun, our tag line is “We bring the fun!”.
-We know a thing or two about fun.
-If we’re not putting smiles on the faces of children at one of our Big Shows we’re blowing minds with our amazing aerialists and team building activities.
+Here at the Cincinnati Circus we like to have fun so much that our tag line is: “We bring the fun!”.
+If we’re not putting smiles on the faces of children at one of our Big Shows, we’re blowing minds with our amazing aerialists and team building activities.

 3380 Beaver Road Union, KY 41091 • (859) 384-3522

 Big Lick Bone Park is a wonderful place to spend some time with your family, get some fresh air and take in a few sights.
 They have 62 campsites with grills, utility hookups, playground and swimming pool.
 Laundry facilities are also available.
-There’s the Discovery Trail if you’re looking to take a stroll through the woods and back in time.
-The trail provides a glimpse what happened during the last Ice Age.
+There’s the Discovery Trail if you’re looking to take a stroll through the woods (and back in time), and the trail provides a glimpse what happened during the last Ice Age!
 Big Lick Bone Park also maintains a herd of Bison in an effort to re-establish the animals.

 1763 Hamilton-Cleves Road, State Route 128, Hamilton, Ohio 45013 • (513) 868-1234

 Enjoy art?
 How about the outdoors?
 Pyramid Hill brings both art and the outdoors together creating a unique experience everyone can enjoy.
 The museum displays their sculptures in a setting of meadows, forests, and quaint gardens.
 The also have a large Ancient Sculpture Museum that features Greek, Roman, Etruscan, and Egyptian sculptures that are 1000s of years old.